epinowcast/epidist/README.md

-# Adjusting for common biases in infectious disease data when estimating distributions.
+# Estimating delay distributions accounting for common biases.

 ## A simple example